 Other factors that impact TDD adoption and stretch the adaptation period are the following:

 ― Risk 3.
 Slowing down the overall development

 TDD increases the amount of code each engineer produces drastically.
 If writing one simple function previously took 5 lines of function code and additional 0-20 lines of unit testing code, with TDD, it will be 5 lines of function code + 50 lines of unit testing code (1 unit test with 10 lines of code for one line of function code).
 Complex features and functions require even more test code for good coverage.
-So for each function engineer now has to write from 2 to 10 times more code.
+So, each function engineer has to write from 2 to 10 times more code.

 Chart 2.
 How TDD affects team productivity according to change requests frequency.

 On the other hand – if there are often change requests and features change, there’s always a risk that introducing TDD to the existing dynamic development process may slow down the development.
 But it’ll anyway increase quality.

 ― Risk 4.
 The long learning curve for engineers with no TDD experience